 I did not know I had control over my own thoughts.
 Negative thoughts and self-criticism are like old hats: if you don’t like them, don’t wear them.

 He advised me to come back to his office for weekly appointments.
 And he suggested a medication.

 “You know, I’m very strong,” I said.

 “Yes, I see how strong you are,” he agreed.
 “Are you trying to tell me that asthmatics who use an inhaler aren’t as strong as you?
 Are diabetics who use insulin weak?”

 It was in that moment that I realized that depression was not a character defect, but an illness with physiological symptoms that could be treated.

 For twelve months, I went to class early because I wanted to grab the first seat by the door.
 I needed to know I could escape the room without drawing attention to myself in the event of a panic attack.
 I attended classes in the morning and taught driver’s education classes to high school and international college students in the evening.

-As a course requirement for one of my psychology classes, I had to develop a behavior modification plan.
-Most of my graduate school classmates developed weight loss programs and plans to quit smoking.
-I developed a reward system to help reduce the number of times I stopped my car between the college and my home driving to and from school.
+As a course requirement for a graduate psychology class, I had to develop a behavior modification plan.
+Most of my graduate school colleagues developed weight loss programs and plans to quit smoking.
+I developed a reward system to help me reduce the number of times I stopped my car driving to and from school.
 When I felt bouts of panic, I typically pulled into a gas station to calm down.
+Sometimes I pulled into unknown driveways and waited for the attacks to pass.
 By the end of the semester, I was able to drive back and forth between my home and the college without getting out of my car.
-My professor invited me to share my story at a psychologists’ convention.

 Do you have a story of hope to share with others?